Last updated on: December 22nd, 2022

 Accrual of paid leave is determined by the type of business, the number of employees an employer has, and the number of hours an employee works.
 For tipped employees of restaurants or bars, regardless of the number of employees the employer has, each tipped employee must accrue at least one (1) hour per 43 hours worked, up to five (5) days per the calendar year and be paid at the full minimum wage rate.

 The District of Columbia Family and Medical Leave Act (‘DCFMLA’) requires employers with 20 or more employees to provide eligible employees with 16 weeks of unpaid family leave and 16 weeks of unpaid medical leave during a 24 month period.
-An employee is eligible under the Act if she or he has been employed by the employer for at least one year without a break in service, and worked at least 1,000 hours during the 12 month period immediately preceding the requested leave.
+An employee is eligible under the Act if she or he has been employed by the employer for at least one year without a break in service, and has at least 1,000 hours of service for the same employer over a period of 12 consecutive or non-consecutive months in the 7 preceding years.
 The one year of service requirement does not need to have immediately preceded the request for leave.
 Eligible circumstances for family leave under DCFMLA include the birth of a child, adopting a child, or caring for a child in foster care.
 Caring for a seriously ill family member is also eligible for family leave.